-The following example program section is based on the device, which contain two 8-bit timers.
+The following example program section is based on the HT83F60 device, which contain two 8-bit timers.
 Programming the timer for other devices is conducted in a very similar way.
 The program shows how the timer registers are setup along with how the interrupts are enabled and managed.
 Points to note in the example are how, for the 8-bit timer.
 Note how the timer is turned on by setting bit 4 of the respective timer control register.
 The timer can be turned off in a similar way by clearing the same bit.
 This example program sets the timer to be in the timer mode which uses the internal fsys as their clock source, and produce a timer 0 interrupt per 1ms.

-'''

-#include HT83F02.inc
+#include HT83F60.inc

 jmp begin

-org 04h
+:

-; time base vector
+org 04h ; time base vector

 reti

-org 08h

-; timer 0 interrupt vector
+org 08h ; timer 0 interrupt vector

-jmp tmr0int

-; jump here when timer 0 overflows every 1ms
+jmp t mr0int ; jump here when timer O overflows every 1ms

 org OCh

 reti

 org 10h

 reti

 org 14h

 reti

 :

-; internal timer 0 interrupt routine
+internal timer 0 interrupt routine

-Tmr0int:
+Tmr0: int:

 :

 ; timer 0 main program placed here

 :

 reti

+:

 begin:

-; setup timer 0 registers
+setup timer O registers

-; setup timer 0 low byte
+setup timer 0 low byte

-mov a,06h

-mov tmr0,a

-; flow byte must be setup before high byte
+flow byte must be setup before high byte

-mov

-a,094

-; setup timer 0 control register
+setup timer O control register

-; setup timer mode and clock source is fsys/32 prescaler
+mov setup timer mode and clock source is fsys/32 prescaler

-mov tmr0c,a

-; setup interrupt register
+setup interrupt register

-mov a,05h

-; enable global interrupt
+enable global interrupt

-; enable timer 0 interrupt
+mov intc,a ; enable timer 0 interrupt

-mov intc,a

-'''